yiisoft/validator/docs/guide/built-in-rules-callback.md

 ### Usage of validation context for validating multiple attributes depending on each other

-A validation context can also be used.
 In the example below, the 3 angles are validated as degrees to form a valid triangle:

 ```php